guino/600204002-IPC-M0402/README.md

 I was hoping to see telnet enabled so I could try the many published user:password combinations and gain access to the device, and while it was opened all my attempts to find a valid user:password combination were a failure.

 So the next thing I noticed is that port 21 (ftp) was opened, but why would anyone need to ftp **into** the device ?
-I guess they made that so you could download video files from the SD card without having to physically get the SD card out (another feature?) -- In fact I was able to see that the SD card is mounted under /mnt/mmc when a card is inserted.
+I guess they made that so you could download video files from the SD card without having to physically get the SD card out (another feature?).
+The web interface user:password worked on the ftp and in fact I was able to see that the SD card is mounted under /mnt/mmc when a card is inserted.

 I then tried accessing /etc and other system directories even using tricks like "../" without success.